CIFASIS/qss-solver/README.md

 QSS Engine 3.2
 --------------

-The QSS Engine is a library that allows the simulations of continuous and hybrid systems and it's optimized for large scale model simulation.
+The QSS Engine is a library that allows the simulation of continuous and hybrid systems and it's optimized for large scale model simulation.
 The solver is implemented as a set of modules coded in plain C language, where the simulated models can contain time and state discontinuities.